zholbro/flsh/README.md

 You'll probably need to install Flask, Flask-RESTful, and Flask-SQLAlchemy through pip.
 Forwarding to static IP is left up to you!
 We're just starting this up.
+Just kidding!
+It's still being written!
+If you think you can do this better than us, fork this.
+Hopefull this will be done by week 10 of the Winter Quarter 2018.